Table of Contents

 Danish residents are not expected to work overtime but must be productive and play an active part in their company, no matter their position or how long they have been with the company.
 The Danish business culture is also fairly straightforward.
 Being a critical thinker, an autonomous employee, and, above all, a team player is key to a successful career in Denmark.

 The average salary is 47,000 DKK a month (5,700 GBP) gross (or even more in the capital – Copenhagen), although as much as half of that can go towards taxes.
 Paying social security in Denmark ensures a number of benefits, such as maternity, sick leave, etc. This applies whether you are an employee or take up self-employment in Denmark.

-Due to the cultural focus on the collective means that the taxes in Denmark considered as quite high when compared to other countries.
+Due to the cultural focus on collective means, the taxes in Denmark are considered quite high when compared to other countries.
 They have a 25% VAT, and the average Dane pays a 45% income tax.